yinzixu03/mantis/ws/README.md

   The files:

     ws_main.m         extract the main points of the mantis

     ws_calc.m         calculate the data

     gif.m             transform the images into a gif

     video.m           transform the images into a video

+    location.mat      the main points of the mantis

+    cfit_Fourier.mat  the results calculated by cftool